AaronSpeer/simpleurlshortener/readme.md

 # Simple URL Shortener

-## Simple

-The application uses a single PHP fle to do all the work.
+The application uses a single PHP file to do all the work.
-It appears as a single page with an interface that is easy for all users to use.
-It includes a simple configuration at the top of the file which allows the all settings to be changed.

-## Powerful

-MySQL is the database used to store the data, as it works quickly, even under heavy workloads.

-## Open
+## Dependencies

-Help make this application better by submiting merge requests and issues
+- LEMP stack